Several protest outside Pigeon Forge Middle School

-PIGEON FORGE, Tenn.
-(WVLT) -- Parents of children who attend Pigeon Forge Middle School are lashing out over the school board's handling of a sexual harassment case.
+Parents of children who attend Pigeon Forge Middle School are lashing out over the school board's handling of a sexual harassment case, and a crowd gathered outside Pigeon Forge Middle School Thursday morning to protest their concerns the students at the school are not safe.

 "When I send my children to school, I want to believe the people here running the system have been vetted," Jessica Hager, a parent of two girls at PFMS, said.
 "I feel like out voice needs to be heard and so many people just let things go by the wayside."